 NPS returns are market linked.
 Depending on the returns generated under Equity, Corporate Bonds and Government Securities funds, the Corpus will be created.

 Yes.
-Subscriber can switch the asset allocation pattern under Active Choice once in a financial year.
+Subscriber can switch the asset allocation pattern under Active Choice twice in a financial year.

 Yes.
 Subscriber gets this flexibility.
-This can be done once in a financial year.
+This can be done twice in a financial year.

-Subscriber needs to submit NPS Application form along with KYC documents to HDFC Securities POP for account opening.
-Upon joining, Permanent Retirement Account Number (PRAN) is allotted to each Subscriber.
-Upon joining NPS Subscriber gets PRAN kit containing PRAN Card, I-Pin and T-Pin.
+subscriber needs to send duly filled NPS Application Form along with KYC documents (self attested copy of PAN card and Address Proof) and filled NCIS form to below address for account opening.
+Upon joining, Permanent Retirement Account Number (PRAN) is allotted to Subscriber.
+Further PRAN Card, IPIN and TPIN are sent to Subscriber address by CRA

 Yes.
 For account opening, a minimum contribution is required as shown below: